 A jewel in the Pacific Northwest, the Saanich Peninsula on Vancouver Island in British Columbia welcomes outdoor enthusiasts to experience its beautiful nature and slow-paced lifestyle.

-In the small town of Sidney, you can dine on fish caught fresh from the sea before browsing the many book and thrift stores.
+In the small town of Sidney, you can dine on fish caught fresh from the sea before browsing the many books and thrift stores.

 Sitting on a quiet pebble beach and watching the setting sun cast its calming colours over the ocean, it’s difficult not to feel blessed being here.